dotnet/runtime/docs/workflow/requirements/windows-requirements.md

 * It's recommended to use **Workloads** installation approach.
 The following are the minimum requirements:
   * **.NET Desktop Development** with all default components,
   * **Desktop Development with C++** with all default components.
-* To build for Arm32 or Arm64, make sure that you have the right architecture-specific compilers installed.
+* To build for Arm64, make sure that you have the right architecture-specific compilers installed.
 In the **Individual components** window, in the **Compilers, build tools, and runtimes** section:
-  * For Arm32, check the box for _MSVC v143* VS 2022 C++ ARM build tools (Latest)_.
   * For Arm64, check the box for _MSVC v143* VS 2022 C++ ARM64 build tools (Latest)_.
 * To build the tests, you will need some additional components:
   * **C++/CLI support for v142 build tools (Latest)**.